 |Has more modular components for easy development.||All the objects are dumped into the package.|

-Both these IDEs are open sourced and provide reasonably good software development environment.
-They have their own pros and cons and the selection of right tools depends on the purpose.
-For a small beginner project Netbeans is a right choice and for a large project Eclipse is the choice.
+Both these IDEs are open-sourced and provide a reasonably good software development environment.
+They have their own pros and cons, and selecting the right tools depends on the purpose.
+For a small beginner project, Netbeans is the right choice, and for a large project, Eclipse is the choice.

 This is a guide to NetBeans vs Eclipse.
 Here we discuss the NetBeans vs Eclipse key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –